-Sazerac Rye 18 Year Old – Last year’s Sazerac 18 was famously bottled from the last drops of its massive quantity of well-aged rye, which had been sitting in tanks since 1985.
+Sazerac Rye 18 Years Old 2016 – Last year’s Sazerac 18 was famously bottled from the last drops of its massive quantity of well-aged rye, which had been sitting in tanks since 1985.
 2016 marks the first “new” batch of Sazerac Rye in more than a decade.
 Distilled in 1998, there’s no tanked spirit in this batch — and, Buffalo Trace says, there won’t be any more tanked whiskey going forward.
 As it should, the whiskey tastes a bit different now, quite spicy on the nose with a huge baking spice punch while hanging on to its classic notes of brandied cherries, juicy raisins, and a layer of sandalwood.
 Some grassiness emerges on the nose, given time.
 The palate is racier and drier than expected, peppery on the back of the palate while allowing its cherry core to shine and light, toasty wood notes to emerge.
 The finish is lasting and allows some brown sugar notes to shine through, adding some balance to the lingering lumber.
 It may not be the same Sazzy 18, but it’s still a beauty.
 90 proof.
 A- [BUY IT NOW FROM FROOTBAT]

-Eagle Rare 17 Year Old Bourbon – The 2016 edition of the classic Eagle Rare 17 has been aging on the first, second and third floors of Warehouses H and K. The nose feels racier than usual, eventually settling down to reveal some surprises: exotic and heavily tropical notes of coconut and pineapple, with a healthy dollop of vanilla on top.
+Eagle Rare Bourbon 17 Years Old 2016 – The 2016 edition of the classic Eagle Rare 17 has been aging on the first, second and third floors of Warehouses H and K. The nose feels racier than usual, eventually settling down to reveal some surprises: exotic and heavily tropical notes of coconut and pineapple, with a healthy dollop of vanilla on top.
 This highly unexpected but delightful nose spills over onto the palate, which is well-sweetened to the point where it approaches rum, although that is tempered by plenty of wood later in the game.
 Some more toasted coconut and almond notes emerge on the back end, alongside a modest level of barrel char.
 It’s at once strikingly unusual and, at the same time, a classically fruit-forward bourbon that is well worth exploring.
 90 proof.
 A